University of Idaho Scholarships (2026–2027) | Automatic, WUE, & Honors Aid

 Western Undergraduate Exchange (WUE) & Invitation to Idaho:

 Nonresident students can qualify for reduced tuition rates of $12,914 instead of $28,636.
-That’s a savings of roughly $15,700 per yearβ€”over $62,000 across four years.
+That’s a savings of roughly $15,700 per year—over $62,000 across four years.
 WUE is automatic for students from participating western states in eligible majors; Invitation to Idaho is automatic for other nonresidents who don’t qualify for WUE.
 No extra application required.
-For more information about WUE, check out our plain english WUE Guide.
+For more information about WUE, see our plain-English WUE Guide.

 FAQ: Tuition Discounts

 Who qualifies?
 WUE is for students from western states in eligible majors.
-Invitation to Idaho applies to all other nonresident undergrads.
+Invitation to Idaho applies to other nonresident undergrads.

 How much do you really save?
 About $15,700 per year compared to standard out-of-state tuition, or more than $60,000 over four years.